bkircher/python-rpm-spec/README.md

 python-rpm-spec is a Python library for parsing RPM spec files.

-*tl;dr*
-If you want to quickly parse a spec file on the command line you might want to give `rpmspec --parse` a try.
+*tl;dr* If you want to quickly parse a spec file on the command line you might want to give `rpmspec --parse` a try.

 ```sh
 rpmspec --parse file.spec | awk '/Source/ {print $2}'
 ```

 If you write Python, have no `/usr/bin/rpm` around, or want to do something slightly more complicated, try using this Python library.

 RPMs are build from a package's sources along with a spec file.
 The spec file controls how the RPM is built.
 This library allows you to parse spec files and gives you simple access to various bits of information that is contained in the spec file.

 ## Features

-- No extra dependencies other than Python 3
+- No extra dependencies other than Python 3.
-- Available on all platforms, parse spec files on Windows
+- Available on all platforms, parse spec files on Windows.
-- Read-only (for manipulating spec files see [Alternatives](#alternatives))
+- Read-only (for manipulating spec files see [Alternatives](#alternatives) below).

 ## Supported Python versions